Havana in 3 Days

 Flight to Havana

-When we land in Havana it’s already dark, so there’s not much to see.
-We have paid for a bus transfer from our airport to our hotel.
+It’s a long day, with a flight to Madrid to transfer to our flight to Havana.
+When we land in Havana, it’s already dark, so there’s not much to see.
+We have booked a shuttle bus transfer from our airport to our hotel.
 Not the best decision, as one couple goes AWOL and we have to wait an age before we can actually depart.
-Then it’s a dark drive into town, peering desperately out of the window for my first glimpse of the city.
+Then it’s a dark drive into town, peering desperately out of the window for my first glimpse of Cuba.

 Accommodation – Hotel Nacional de Cuba

-For our first 3 nights in Havana, we’re staying at the Nacional (or to give it’s proper title, the Hotel Nacional de Cuba).
-Built in 1930, it was once a popular hang out for the rich and famous, it’s now a little jaded, but still grand.
-It’s half like staying in a hotel, half like sleeping in a museum.
-Adjacent is the Cabaret Parisian where you can enjoy an evening of Cuban music and dance.
+For our first 3 nights in Havana, we’re staying at the Nacional – or to give it’s proper title, the Hotel Nacional de Cuba.
+Built in 1930, it was once a popular hang out for the rich and famous.
+It’s now a little jaded, but still grand.
+The experience half like staying in a hotel, half like sleeping in a museum.
+Adjacent is the Cabaret Parisian, where you can enjoy an evening of Cuban music and dance.
+Not tonight, though, just time to check in and crash.

 Having wanted to visit Cuba for the longest time, then arriving after dark, by morning I’m desperate to explore.
 I’m up ages before the old man, chomping at the bit.
-Initially, I have to make do with taking a few shots of the hotel grounds out of the window.
-Then I go off to explore the hotel.
+Initially, I have to make do with taking a few misty shots of the hotel grounds out of the window.

 View from Hotel Nacional